omeka/omeka-s-enduser/docs/modules/activitylog.md

 #### Events captured

-By default, the module will record the following events.
+By default, the module will record the following event types.
 Modules may add more events, but they are not listed here.

 - `user.login`
 - `user.logout`